-CHI425 AP Chinese Language and Culture [Year 5] ACP, Basha, Casteel and Hamilton only
+CHI425 AP Chinese Language and Culture [Year 5]

-Grades: 11, 12 Full Year 1 Credit Prerequisite: AP Chinese e Language and Culture [Year 4]
+Prerequisite: AP Chinese Language and Culture [Year 4]

-This course is designed to help AP Year 4 advance placement learners from the intermediate-low level reach to lowadvanced level in a two-semester (150-180 hours) curriculum.
-This targeted language level is comparable to that of a fourthsemester college Chinese course or of a student who has completed 250 hours of instruction in college.
+This course is designed to help AP Year 4 advance placement learners from the intermediate-low level reach to low-advanced level in a two-semester (150-180 hours) curriculum.
+This targeted language level is comparable to that of a fourth-semester college Chinese course or of a student who has completed 250 hours of instruction in college.
 The course emphasizes the social and political backgrounds as well as the form and content of Chinese literature in the classical and contemporary.

-CHI435 AP Chinese Language and Culture [Year 6] ACP and Casteel only Grades: 12 Full Year 1 Credit Prerequisite: AP Chinese Language and Culture [Year 5]
+CHI435 AP Chinese Language and Culture [Year 6]

+ACP and Casteel only

+Prerequisite: AP Chinese Language and Culture [Year 5]